 Find answers to our commonly asked questions

-Criptyque Limited offers the Pryvate™ application, an ever-evolving communications security solution that is delivered as a downloadable app in online stores.
+Criptyque Limited offers the Pryvate™ application, an ever-evolving communications security solution that is delivered as a downloadable app for ease of use by our customers.

 Once you are a part of the Pryvate community you will benefit from real communications security.
 Initially, across all your voice calls, conference calls, video calls and IMs, along with file transfers such as pictures.

-These are our initial offerings, with many more soon to be released to secure your email accounts and internet browsing, to name but two.
+These are our initial offerings, with many more soon to be released to secure your email accounts and internet browsing experiences to name but two.